 In this series of posts I will show you how to set up a GitHub Action that will be triggered when you commit to the repository.
 The Action in particular will test the code, create a Docker image and publish it to the docker hub.
-Next we will set up an NGINX server on an Ubuntu system in order to use it as a reverse proxy to run our Docker image downloaded from Docker Hub and run through Docker Compose (or Kubernetes) on a custom port exposed to the outside through NGINX.
+Next we will use NGINX server in Ubuntu it as a reverse proxy to run our Docker image downloaded from Docker Hub and run through Docker Compose on a custom port exposed to the outside through NGINX.

 I often find myself creating repositories on GitHub to study new topics or simply to keep a track of what I have learned and I want to be able to reuse it or maybe share it.
 For the need I bought a virtual server where I installed Ubuntu server in order to be able to publish the result of the projects as they evolve.